Michael Walker (British journalist): Career

 Walker joined Novara Media as a presenter and contributing editor.
 He hosts Novara Live, the organisation's regular live-streamed news and political commentary programme on YouTube, which was previously known as TyskySour.
-Under Walker's hosting, Novara Live has been described as "the most watched online daily news show in the UK", with Novara Media's YouTube channel accumulating over 240 million total views and 739,000 subscribers.
+Under Walker's hosting, Novara Live has been described by Amnesty International UK as "the most watched online daily news show in the UK".
+Novara Media's YouTube channel has accumulated over 534 million total views and 1.3 million subscribers.

 While covering the Labour Party conference in Brighton in September 2017, Walker and another journalist from Novara Media were denied entry by Sussex Police.
 Reportedly refused press accreditation and barred from entering the event, Walker's exclusion was criticised by media freedom advocates including the Index on Censorship, which described it as an infringement on journalistic freedom.

 Walker has also written articles for publications including the New Statesman, Jacobin, and The Independent.

-Walker launched the podcast Crash Course with Michael Walker in November 2022, with the first season focusing on Britain's rental crisis.
+Walker launched the podcast Crash Course with Michael Walker in 2022, with the first season focusing on Britain's rental crisis.
 The podcast, described as "A crash course into the issues essential for understanding the word today", has published 52 episodes with an average length of 43 minutes.
 In October 2024, Walker announced that the podcast would be taking a break until the new year, with plans for a relaunch featuring "a more consistent format and schedule".

 Walker regularly appears on television news programmes and debates, including appearances on the BBC, Sky News, and Channel 5.
-He has appeared on GB News, where he has been known to challenge the network's editorial stance on-air.
+He has appeared on GB News, including a debate with Kelvin MacKenzie in which he challenged the network's editorial stance on the Gaza war.
 He has also appeared on Piers Morgan's programmes, including Piers Morgan Uncensored.